Samerkhanov/develop/README.md

-Hi, some day I will be developer.
+Hi, someday I will become a developer.